dianagudu/aarc3-g100-pilot/README.md

 Steps:

 - Make sure your proxy satisfies the requirements above
-- Send us an email requesting to participate in the pilot to [email](mailto:).
+- Send us an email requesting to participate in the pilot to [contact-aarc-g100-pilot@lists.geant.org](mailto:contact-aarc-g100-pilot@lists.geant.org).
 The email should contain:
   - Your Proxy's entity id
   - which trust model you want to participate in (G100.1 or G100.2)
 - Test the following scenarios, depending on the trust model you chose and the client registration methods supported by your proxy